Mitsubishi Lancer Evolution X: Final Edition

 A "Final Edition" (FE) trim was offered for sale after Mitsubishi announced that production of the Lancer Evolution would end after the 2015 model year.
 It had special production badges that were put on the center console indicating which number it is of the allocated amount per market.
 Being based on the GSR trim, a 5-speed manual transmission was mandatory.
 It also featured a black roof, "Final Edition" emblems, and darker Enkei wheels.
 Power was increased from 291 hp to 303 hp.

-The Evolution X Final Edition was first made available in Japan where 1,000 units were produced for the domestic market, with limited customization options.
-150 of them were made available to the Australian + New Zealand market(s) as grey market imports.
+The Evolution X Final Edition was first made available in Japan, where 1,000 units were produced for the domestic market, with limited customization options.
+150 of them were made available to the Australian and New Zealand market(s) as grey market imports.
 Only 350 units of the 2015 Mitsubishi Lancer Evolution Final Edition were sold in Canada, while another 1,600 units were sent to the United States.